Systems-ShiftLab/pmfuzz/README.md

 PMFuzz is a testcase generation tool for Persistent Memory Programs.

-We expect to release the full version of PMFuzz in December 2020.
+We expect to release the full version of PMFuzz in March 2020.